Four of Pentacles Tarot Card Meaning & Interpretations

 The Rider-Waite-Smith (RWS) deck depicts the 4 of Pentacles as a minor, modestly dressed, king hoarding 4 pentacles, or coins.
 He sits on a stone box with a town or city visible in the background.
 The 4 of Pentacles is the bankers card where wealth is stored and safely guarded.
 The wealth that is stored there belongs to the King Of Pentacles.
 This RWS card is an unusual card for two reasons.

-The first reason is because the Tarot deck contains only 4 Kings and 1 Emperor but the artist chose to add an addition king in this card.
+The first reason is because the Tarot deck contains only 4 Kings and 1 Emperor but the artist chose to add an additional king in this card.
 There is also a king in the Death card, lying dead on the ground, because the Kings and The Emperor are linked to Death through their numerological symbolism of the number 4 (Death is 13 which reduces to 4.
 1 + 3 = 4).
 This connection between death and wealth may refer, on rare occasions, to an inheritance.

 The second reason is because this character is looking directly at you with his attention in the present moment.
 This is a rare feature for a minor arcana card as it can only be found in the King Of Swords and the 9 Of Cups where as in the Major Arcana approximately half of the cards in that suit have this symbolism of present moment attention and contentment.
 Therefore the symbolism portrayed by the king's attention in the 4 of Pentacles is one of being happy with what you have materially even though it is just a modest amount.